pivotal/blog/content/post/git-push-instead-of.md

 cd my-public-repo
 git pull
 ```
-it should just work, regardless of whether you've added your SSH key.
-Instead, you see
+it ought to just work, regardless of whether you've added your SSH key.
+But instead, you might see

 ```text
 Permission denied (publickey).